UNIVERSE-DAO/UNIVERSE/docs/BUIDL4.md

 <br>

-## A Place for All Wokeness — Anchored in Wisdom
+## BUIDL4: All Wokeness — Anchored in Wisdom

 Yes, **all narratives are welcome**.
 Yes, this is a place for radical self-expression and diverse identities.